dave1010/Asdfghjkl/PLAN.md

 # Asdfghjkl

-- support double, right and middle clicking
+- support dragging by holding down shift while refining

 - space (without selecting a tile) should just click at the current mouse position